Music

 I love music.
 It’s always played an indispensable role in my life, and I almost even decided to pursue music in college instead of math (it would have gone terribly)!
 Along with listening to it whenever I can, I play guitar, tenor saxophone, EWI (electronic wind instrument), and DJ.

-- You can see what I’m listing to on my last.fm account.
+- What am I currently listening to?
+You can see on my last.fm account.
 I also use Bandcamp to dig - it’s a great platform for making sure your money goes more directly to the artist.

 - You can hear my DJ mixes on my Soundcloud account.
 I mix trance, techno, and occasionally ambient.

-- You can watch me solo while performing with my band Partial Disorder! (yes, it’s a math joke)
+- You can watch me play saxophone with my band Partial Disorder! (yes, it’s a math reference)

 Outdoors